Cambodian leader’s son, a West Point grad, set to take reins of power — but will he bring change? - WTOP News

 “China is still Cambodia’s main backer, Cambodia’s main superpower partner,” he said.
 “So I think any shift to the West will be limited, because you can’t alienate your main supporter.”

-Associated Press journalists Sopheng Cheang in Phnom Penh and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.
+Associated Press journalists Sopheng Cheang in Phnom Penh, and Jon Gambrell in Dubai, United Arab Emirates, contributed to this story.

 Copyright © 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.